-If your child has a fever, diarrhea, vomiting or a contagious illness or disease, he or she should not be sent to school, sick children are not permitted in school.
-If your child has a contagious disease, please notify the school as soon possible so that we can send an email notification to all of our families and staff.
-If your child is sent home sick he/she needs to be symptom free for 24 hours without medication (your child is not able to come to school the day after they are sent home unless it is on a Friday).
-Upon returning to school, a doctor's note is required certifying that he or she is able to return to school and not contagious.
+If your child has a fever (100.4 or higher), diarrhea, vomiting or a contagious illness or disease, he or she should not be sent to school, sick children are not permitted in school.
+If your child is sent home sick, he/she needs to be symptom free for 24 hours without medication (your child is not able to come to school the day after they are sent home unless it is on a Friday).
+Upon returning to school, a doctor's note is required certifying that he or she can return to school and not contagious.
+For any contagious illness please notify the school as soon as possible.